Skip to main content

 Ākonga participate in a structured mathematics programme Monday through Friday, where they have opportunities to participate in small group sessions with teachers, engage in Maths Talks, practise work and extension activities.

-Mātauranga tau | Number
+Mātauranga Tau | Number

 Tauanga | Statistics